numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 a class below ``np.generic`` to avoid arry-scalar behaviour).
 This will be cached globally to create a mapping (dictionary) ``knwon_python_types[type] = DType``.
-NumPy currently uses a small hard-coded a mapping and conversion of numpy scalars (inheriting from ``np.generic``) to achieve this, however, this forces a certain structure on the associated ``type``.
+NumPy currently uses a small hard-coded mapping and conversion of numpy scalars (inheriting from ``np.generic``) to achieve this, however, this forces a certain structure on the associated ``type``.